raoulbhatia/puppet-backuppc/REFERENCE.md

 Data type: `Boolean`

-Boolean.
 Set to true to configure and install sudo and the sudoers.d directory.
 Defaults to false and is only applied if 1) xfer_method requires ssh access and 2) you're using the system_account parameter.

 Default value: `false`